 Yes, you read that right.
 These two oils, the very same ones that are used as the main ingredients in a majority of all-natural flea treatments for cats, are incredibly dangerous and not recommended for use on cats!
 Not only does the ASPCA list Mint (Mentha sp.), which includes peppermint, as a toxic plant to cats, but there have also been plenty of studies that have shown that peppermint oil is dangerous to our feline companions.
-One study even described how cats are more likely than dogs to have adverse reactions to these essential oil based flea treatments, even when used as directed.
+One study even described how cats are more likely than dogs to have adverse reactions to these essential oil-based flea treatments, even when used as directed.

-Peppermint oil and clove oil can cause tremors and muscle spasm, vomiting, drooling and even respiratory problems in cats.
+Peppermint oil and clove oil can cause tremors and muscle spasms, vomiting, drooling and even respiratory problems in cats.
 Lemongrass isn’t as dangerous for cats, but it should still not be applied directly to their fur or skin.

 These compounds aren’t only dangerous when ingested, which a cat is likely to do with anything you put on their fur as they meticulously groom themselves, but they can also easily pass through a cat’s skin and into their bloodstream.